DanielleQuinn/R-at-Sea-January2020/README.md

 # R at Sea

-This repository contains the materials used in the 24 - 26 January 2020 R at Sea Course offered by Field School in Miami, FL.
+This repository contains the materials used in the 24 - 26 January 2020 R at Sea Course offered by [Field School](www.getintothefield.com) in Miami, Florida.

 ### Set Up Instructions